TechforTrade/Thunderhead-Filament-Extruder/README.md

 The most important part of Thunderhead is the extruder.
 Driving by a !SPEC HERE! stepper motor, Thunderhead pushes shredded PET through a heated barrel with a auger which causes the plastic to melt.
-This melted plastic is then pushed out of a hole with a diameter of !SPEC HERE!.
+This melted plastic is then pushed out of a hole with a diameter of 5mm.

 ### Stepper